HOW You Sell is More Important than WHAT You Sell

 Would my prospective customers feel our interaction was valuable, even if they don’t end up buying from me?

-Did you share any free, helpful resources?
-Provide insights into industry trends?
-Make an introduction to someone else who could help them?
-Even recommend a book or event you thought they’d find helpful?
 Given that the timing won’t always align for you and your buyers to do business together, ensuring you create a valuable buying experience will significantly increase the likelihood that your customers respond to any future outreach.
 Or better yet, call you when the time is right.

 Related video: How to use reciprocity to stop prospects from ignoring you

-4. Tone and approach transcend tactics
+4. Your tone and approach transcends your tactics

 Related video: The way you ask questions matters!